 Directions: Check the box which best describes your child's behaviors.

-• Use the back of the page or a separate page to describe HOW the student shows at least THREE of the BEHAVIORS above.
+• Use the back of the page or a separate page to describe HOW the student shows his/her accelerated learning, analytical thinking, motivation for learning, and creativity.
+Revised August 201